Civilization V: City-states

 City-states, a feature new to the series, are minor civilizations that can be interacted with, but are incapable of achieving victory.
-Unlike major powers, city-states may expand in territory but they never establish or claim new cities (they can conquer other cities with their military units, but will always raze them).
+Unlike major powers, city-states may expand in territory but they never establish new cities (they can conquer other cities with their military units).
 In addition to outright conquest, major civilizations have the option to befriend city-states, via bribery or services.
 City-states provide the player with bonuses such as resources and units, which increase as players advance to new eras.
 In the Brave New World expansion pack, city-states grant allied players additional delegates in the World Congress starting in the Industrial Era.
 There are three types of city-state in the base game, each with different personalities and bonuses: maritime, cultured, and militaristic.
 Two additional city-state types (mercantile and religious) were added in the Gods & Kings expansion pack to complement new gameplay mechanics.
 City-states play a prominent role in diplomacy among larger civilizations, as well as make specific requests and grant rewards.

 Culture system

-In a change to the culture beans system, Civilization V players have the ability to purchase social policies with earned culture.
+In a change to the culture system, Civilization V players have the ability to purchase social policies with earned culture.
 These social policies are organized into ten separate trees each containing five separate policies.
 Prior to the Brave New World expansion pack, the player was required to fill out five of the ten trees to win a cultural victory.
 Social policies replace the "Civics" government system of Civilization IV (where players had to switch out of old civics to adopt a new one) while social policies in Civilization V are cumulative bonuses.

 According to Jon Shafer, "With the policies system, we wanted to keep the feel of mixing and matching to construct one's government that was part of Civ IV, but we also wanted to instill a sense of forward momentum.
 Rather than having to switch out of one policy to adopt another, the player builds upon the policies already unlocked.
 The thought process we want to promote is 'What cool new effect do I want?' rather than the feeling of needing to perform detailed analysis to determine if switching is a good idea."